Claude Ambroise Régnier: Napoleonic era

 Régnier was a partisan of General Bonaparte and supported his coup-d'état.

 On 17 Brumaire year VIII (8 November 1799), he took part in a meeting at the house of Lemercier, Chairman of the Ancients, to prepare for the planned coup.

 On the morning of 18 Brumaire he presented to the council a draft decree that transferred the two legislative chambers to Saint-Cloud.

 He was appointed a member of the Senate and of the Council of State, and became one of the main editors of the civil code.

 He showed a deep understanding of jurisprudence.

 On 27 Fructidor year X (14 September 1802) Napoleon named Régnier chief judge and Minister of Justice, positions he held until 20 November 1813.
 Until 10 July 1804 he was also in charge of the Ministry of Police, which he handed over to Joseph Fouché.

-He was made a count of the empire on 24 April 1808 and duke of Massa di Carrara on 15 August 1809.
+He was made a comte de l’Empire (count of the empire) on 24 April 1808 and duc de Massa (Duke of Massa di Carrara) on 15 August 1809.

 On leaving the ministry of Justice Regnier was made Minister of State and president of the legislative body.

 He died in Paris on 24 June 1814 a few months after Napoleon fell from power.